jkassemi/kaminari-surface/README.md

 results can be displayed with fewer system resources on both the client and the server.

-The client may be able to configure the `per` option to permit more results per page.
-Usually this value must be increased from an initially conservative value, and after the first result set is displayed.

-For queries that return few results the client must either make a modification to the `per` option manually, or must page to a last page containing few results.
+For queries that return few results but still trigger pagination, the client must either navigate via a pagination component to the last page, or make a modification to the `per` option if it's available.

 Both of these operations are unnecessary, and we can enhance the client experience with an application designed to more intelligently handle smaller response sets.

-Surfacing pagination prevents a second request to the server by sending the results that the client would ordinarily need to fetch on a subsequent page request if the number of results is under a threshhold.
+Surfacing pagination prevents a second request to the server by sending the results that the client would ordinarily need to fetch on a subsequent page request if the number of results is under a threshold.
 The ideal implementation would prevent the client from flipping through pages when there's little need to do so.

+tldr; When the result set is sufficiently small, not forcing the client to page through results can improve performance.

 ## Installation